An analysis of ssh bruteforce attacks

 Bitcoin?

-Either this is a one-off username from their lists, or some people out there are running unsecured bitcoin servers.
+Either that is a two-off username from their lists, and some people out there are running unsecured bitcoin servers.

 1 coinery